wszqkzqk/live-photo-conv/README.md

   - Support exporting metadata
 - `copy-img-meta`
   - Copy all metadata from one image to another
+  - Options to choose or exclude certain metadata types
 - `liblivephototools`
   - A library that provides functions for creating and extracting live photos, as well as exporting frames from videos
   - The library can be used in **any** language that supports **GObject Introspection**